Trewaters/SifuTrewaters/practice/signIn_2024.md

 ~"Why should we worry about what others think of us, do we have more confidence in their opinions than we do our own?"
 -- by Brigham Young

+# Sunday, 2024-03-24 10:43:17

+Where to get started finding a new job, or finding value in my current role?

+I decided after my last work review which was great but not enough to get me a promotion.
+I got a raise of 1.8%, which is ten times (10x) more than any raise I've gotten from the company in the past five years!

+My personal motto is up or out every 2 years.
+Up can mean what you want it to mean.
+Sometimes it means a title, other times it means monetary value.
+I decide in each role what "UP" means to me.
+But it should always feel like a Level Up at the company.

+Looking for a job while I have a job is difficult.
+I work best under pressure.
+It's hard to feel the pressure at a job that "pays my bills".
+Software development is my life goal, so it is important for me to show growth.

+Today I downloaded the nodejs.org website OSS code, [found here](https://github.com/nodejs/nodejs.org).
+At work we use NodeJS and NextJS.
+This is my way to see how professionals would use NextJS and learn from their patterns.

+I wrote a blog about looking for tech jobs.
+This checks off contributing to opensource, fifth tip on my list.
+Read my tips [here](https://dev.to/trewaters/tech-job-hunting-2d9b).

+~"When you’ve got something to prove, there’s nothing greater than a challenge."
+-- by Terry Bradshaw